clckwrkbdgr/dotfiles/README.md

 	cd .config
 	git clone --depth 1 --single-branch --branch loader <path to this repo> . make work # Or any other defined target.

+Afterwards current branch should be switched to the main branch with only the specified files downloaded.

+**NOTE**: Makefile targets set git remote properties from command line with quoted argument.
+Under Windows' cmd interpreter quotes are not expanded and are written to .git/config file, which would later break any remote-related git operations.
+Sadly, this behaviour is unavoidable in default environment, but it can be fixed with setting other `$SHELL` for `make` or using `nmake` if available.